Ghassan Khatib: Biography

-Khatib holds a PhD in Middle East politics from Durham University.
+Khatib holds a PhD in Middle East politics from Durham University (2007), an MA in Development Studies from the University of Manchester (1986). and a BA Business Administration and Economics from Birzeit University (1982).
 He is lecturer of Contemporary Arab Studies and International Studies at Birzeit University.

-He has served as Director of Government Media Center in 2009-2012 and Palestinian Minister of Labor 2002-2004 and Minister of Planning 200-2006.
-Khatib was Vice-President for community outreach in 2006-2009, and vice president for Advancement in 2012-2016 at Birzeit University.
+He has served as Director of Government Media Center in 2009–2012 and Palestinian Minister of Labor 2002–2004 and Minister of Planning 2005–2006.
+Khatib was Vice-President for community outreach in 2006–2009, and vice president for Advancement in 2012–2016 at Birzeit University.
 He was Founder and director of the Jerusalem Media & Communication Centre, which specializes in research, opinion polling and media activities.
-He was a member of the Palestinian delegation for the Madrid Middle East Peace Conference in 1991 and the subsequent bilateral Palestinian-Israeli negotiations in Washington from 1991-93.
-Khatib was co-founded and co-directed bitterlemons.org, a Palestinian-Israeli internet-based political magazine.
-He was member of the Joint Working Group on Israel-Palestine Relations at Weatherhead Center for International Affairs at Harvard University.
+He was a member of the Palestinian delegation for the Madrid Middle East Peace Conference in 1991 and the subsequent bilateral Palestinian-Israeli negotiations in Washington from 1991 to 1993.

+Khatib co-founded and co-directed bitterlemons.org, a Palestinian-Israeli internet-based political magazine.
+He was a member of the Joint Working Group on Israel-Palestine Relations at Weatherhead Center for International Affairs at Harvard University.

+Khatib was tricked into appearing in the 2009 mockumentary Brüno, where Sacha Baron Cohen tried to solve the Middle East crisis in a sit-down with Khatib and Yossi Alpher.